 Children with sores in the mouth may have trouble swallowing, so ensure they get enough to eat and drink.
 Cold treats such as yogurt, smoothies, and ice cream can be eaten to alleviate a sore throat.

 Pain from sores can be treated with pain relievers such as acetaminophen or ibuprofen, which are available over the counter.
 Do not give Aspirin (generic name: acetylsalicylic acid) to children, as it can result in serious illness.

 Rashes can be soothed using anti-itch lotions.

 Take the following precautions to lower the risk of infection with hand-foot-and-mouth disease for you and your child:

 - Follow good hand-washing practices.
-Always wash your hands before eating or handling food, and after using the washroom or changing a diaper.
+Always wash your hands before eating or handling food and after using the washroom or changing a diaper.
 Thoroughly wash your hands with soap and water.
-Use hand wipes or antibacterial gels when soap and water is not available.
+Use hand wipes or antibacterial gels when soap and water are not available.

-- Help children keep good hygiene.
+- Help children maintain good hygiene.
 Teach your children to keep themselves clean and to avoid putting their fingers or other objects in their mouths.

 - Disinfect your home.
 Clean surfaces, toys, and pacifiers regularly with soap and water, and then with a diluted solution of chlorine bleach and water.
 Childcare centers should follow a strict cleaning schedule.

 While hand-foot-and-mouth disease is a mild illness that does not usually require urgent care, it is uncomfortable and highly contagious.
 People experiencing symptoms should limit their exposure to other people.
 Sick children should stay home from school or childcare, and affected adults should stay home from work until the fever, and other symptoms have disappeared.